alexeyantropov/thvac/README.md

-# hvac-tiny
+# thvac
-A wrapper for the hvac module giving a simpler interface
+The Teensy HVAC is a wrapper for the hvac module giving a simpler interface.

 # WTF?
 I use [hvac](https://github.com/hvac/hvac) in my everyday work and the official client basically provides a lot of bricks for building youown local client for your tasks and evironment.
 And it's OK.